Table of Contents

 PostgreSQL

-To test if the installation was successful open the SQL Shell app from the LaunchPad or applications directory.
+To test if the installation was successful, open the SQL Shell app from Spotlight search (Cmd + Space) or the Applications folder.
 You will be asked to setup your configuration:

 It should look like this if it is working correctly: